gershnik/spreader.py/README.md

 - Support localized formula input.
 Currently formula syntax must use US English syntax: `.` as decimal separator, `,` to separate arguments.
 Excel allows using `,` and `;` for languages that use comma as decimal separator.
 - Serialization/deserialization.
 Likely in `xlsx` and `json`.
+- Maybe: support manipulating very large spreadsheets by offloading parts of them to persistent storage and not keeping everything in memory.
 - Maybe: support doing spreadsheet math using decimals rather than doubles.